thrombe/covau-app/README.md

-# Covau!.
+# Covau!
 Come Vibe Amongst Us
 Welcome to Covau!
 Covau is a music app that lets you keep your playlists on your own device.
 Instead of relying on the cloud, you can store your lists locally and stream music from various sources.
 If a song disappears, just switch to a new source!

 # [Covau webapp](https://github.com/thrombe/covau)